 My boating life started when I was hardly tall enough to see over the helm from my grandpa’s knee, so boating is just a way of life for me.
 I shine my boat, moisturize the seats so they never crack and I generally do what it takes to keep it looking as new as the day I got her.
 I love my vessel, but I don’t play favorites.
 I give the same respect from my truck down to my motorcycle, which by the way is over 15 years old, yet still looks like new.

 Of course this broken down disaster is parked in plain sight for all to see.
 It’s not in the garage or even hidden behind a fence, but parked right by the side of the house so I’ll have something to complain about for the rest of our walk.
 The cover is haphazardly placed with the straps hanging loose, yet sitting next to the paint-peeling trailer is two well-maintained cars so I know they have it in them to do better.

 As we walk by each time I look for a sign, any sign that the owners might have done anything to show this boat a hint of love since the last time we passed by.
-With spring weather just around the corner I’m hoping another summer won’t come and go this year without that boat even moving an inch.
+With fall just around the corner I’m guessing another summer has come and gone without that boat even moving an inch.